Sherman Oaks

 BLVD Steak has banquettes, good martinis, and works equally well for a nice dinner or sitting at the bar late.

-Casita Great for Tequilla and Tacos, if you don’t feel like going over the Hill for a fun dinner out
+Casita Great for Tequila and Tacos, if you don’t feel like going over the Hill for a fun dinner out

 Casa Vega — red vinyl booths, massive margaritas, been here since 1956.
 A genuine LA institution.
 Go for the atmosphere as much as the food.
 The new patio has really made this a fun group dinner spot!